assume-breach/Offensive-Tools/noPacRat/README.md

 Usage:

 Download all of the files to the target (I know, it's not OPSEC safe) and run noPacRat.ps1 in powershell.
-The file must be on disk in order to dump creds from the Windows Credential Manager.
+The files must be on disk in order to dump creds from the Windows Credential Manager.
+Might be a way around that if you want to run it from a beacon, but I haven't played around with that yet.

 ![](nopacratdemo.gif)